Hasnain-Ahmad48/github-final-project/github-final-project-main/CONTRIBUTING.md

-We warmly welcome all types of contributions—whether it's reporting bugs, fixing issues, improving documentation, adding enhancements, or sharing new ideas.
-Your contributions are highly valued and greatly appreciated.
+We gladly welcome contributions of all kinds—whether you're reporting bugs, fixing issues, improving documentation, adding new features, or sharing fresh ideas.
+Every contribution matters and is truly appreciated.